 Freedom Network USA: Human Trafficking and H-2 Temporary Workers their families' lives.
-H-2A workers perform agricultural work, such as planting and harvesting in the fields, and there is no cap on the number of H-2A workers who may be brought into the U.S. annually.
-The H-2B program allows for the temporary admission of foreign workers to perform non-agricultural work of a temporary nature-with a cap of 66,000 new visas annually.
-Common industries where H-2B workers are sent include, but are not limited to, the hospitality industry, caregiver/home care industry, construction, and welding.
-In addition to H-2A and H-2B temporary workers, there are other visa categories that employers use to source workers into the same low-wage sectors as H-2B workers.
-While this paper focuses specifically on the H-2 visa categories, regulation of other temporary visa categories is also critical to prevent unscrupulous employers from shifting their labor force to relatively unprotected temporary visa holders in order to subvert worker protections.
+H-2A workers perform agricultural work, such as planting and harvesting in the fields.
+There is no cap on the number of H-2A workers who may be brought into the U.S. annually.
+The H-2B program allows for the admission of foreign workers to perform non-agricultural work of a temporary nature-with a statutory cap of 66,000 new visas annually.5 Common industries where H-2B workers are sent include, but are not limited to, hospitality, landscaping, construction, and welding.
+In addition to H-2A and H-2B temporary workers, there are other visa categories that employers use to source workers into the same low-wage sectors as H-2B workers.6 While this paper focuses specifically on the H-2 visa categories, regulation of other temporary visa categories is also critical to prevent unscrupulous employers from shifting their labor force to relatively unprotected temporary visa holders in order to subvert worker protections.